-The General Partner may engage, on behalf of the Partnership, one or more professional engineering, geological, geophysical or other similar companies or persons (each a "Technical Advisor") to assist, where the General Partner considers it appropriate, with the evaluation of prospective Investments, and to conduct a valuation of Investments.
-The General Partner will engage a Technical Advisor that is independent of the General Partner, the Promoters and their respective affiliates and associates to evaluate any prospective Investments that are not at arm's length.
+The General Partner may engage, on behalf of the Partnership, one or more professional engineering, geological, geophysical or other similar companies or persons (each a "Technical Advisor") to assist, where the General Partner considers it appropriate, with the evaluation of prospective Investments for the Oil & Gas Royalty Income Class, and to conduct a valuation of Investments.
+The General Partner will engage a Technical Advisor that is experienced, nationally recognized and independent of the General Partner, the Promoter and their respective affiliates and associates to evaluate any prospective Investments that are not at arm's length.
 Technical Advisors may be paid from proceeds of this Offering (provided that such payments do not exceed in the aggregate 2% of the Gross Proceeds over the life of the Partnership) and/or from any production revenues.
+All costs associated with Technical Advisors will be borne by the Oil & Gas Royalty Income Class.